crozenboom/RFID-Locate-main/README.md

     ```bash
     sllurp --help
     ```
-    This will show available sllurp commands
+    This will show available sllurp commands.
+For more info see the readme in the Testing folder

 - VS Code
 - MS Excel

-## Descriptions of Folders
+## Brief Description of Folders
 - Inventory
     Mainly experimental interfacing python with sllurp or HTTP post to get reads and manipulate output.
 - Locate
+    Used for location prediction experiments using various physical methods
+- Models
+    Holds the training and application scripts for AI location prediction
+- Testing
+    Holds all testing data collected during experiments

+##